vboyce/Maze/docs/install.md

 ### Windows
 1. Download the files by going to <https://github.com/vboyce/Maze>, clicking the green "Clone or Download" button, and selecting Download Zip.
 Once the zip file downloads, extract the maze_automate folder to the desired location.
-2. Install python3 and pip3 by going to <https://www.python.org/downloads/windows/> and selecting under Stable Releases > (latest Python 3 version) > "Download Windows x86-64 executable installer" for 64-bit computers or "Download Windows x86 executable installer" for 32-bit computers.
+2. Install python3 and pip3 by going to <https://www.python.org/downloads/windows/> and selecting under Stable Releases > Python 3.7.7 > "Download Windows x86-64 executable installer" for 64-bit computers or "Download Windows x86 executable installer" for 32-bit computers.
 Run the installer and complete the installation.
+(Earlier versions of Python 3 (3.6 etc) may also work, Python 3.8 or newer will not.)
 IMPORTANT: make sure the box that says "Add Python 3.X to PATH" is checked, otherwise you may not be able to use the python/python3 command in the command prompt.
 To check if pip3 is installed on the computer, open command prompt and type either of the following:
  ```